-The wages in the coal mines in the early part of the 20th century did not permit many extras beyond the payment of the company store bill and the monthly house rent.
-Little if anything was left to the family for gifts for the children at Christmas time.
+The wages in the coal mines in the early part of the 20th century did not permit many ‘extras’ beyond the payment of the company store bill, house coal, and the monthly house rent.
+Little if anything was left to the family to buy gifts for the children at Christmas time.

 Possibly sensing this, the mother might sew a simple article of clothing or make a doll, while the father might carve a whistle or make something as elaborate as skis (see photo) as presents on Christmas morning.
 In an interview with a resident of Heilwood, she remembers waking up on Christmas morning and in going down stairs, discovering one of her stockings containing a few nuts, a piece of fruit, and a nickel.
 She said that ‘I was darn lucky to get it.’